pdrersin/AerodynamcisPlots/README.md

    https://mybinder.org/v2/gh/pdrersin/aerodynamcisplots/master

    wait until it load the necessary packages (might take few minutes).
 The jupyter notebook interface will load automatically.
+Additionally, you can view the logs by clicking the "show" button in the "building  logs" section while waiting.

  2) Once, the jupyter envairement is loaded.
 Clickthe notebook file  "AerodynamicsPlots.ipynb".